What Is Virtual Reality?

 Virtual reality (VR) immerses the user in an entirely projected environment.
-In other words, VR is a computer-generated simulation, where the user can interact with the projected environment.
+In other words, VR is a computer-generated simulation, where the user can interact with the digital information.
 Imagine putting a VR headset and being dumped into an Antarctic research station to explore the compound.

 Technology-wise, we have three distinctions of VR headsets:

 Tethered VR headsets are connected to the computing device via a cable.
 For example, PlayStation VR to the console.
-Because tethered devices are plugged into strong computing units, all the video processing happens there, offering complex and highly immersive VR experiences.
+Because tethered devices are plugged into strong computing units, all the video processing happens there, offering complex and highly immersive virtual reality experiences.

 On the downside, the cable-based connection to the computing unit can be cumbersome.